Unsloth Studio Installation

 <a href="/pages/XFZRr9F9hSOSIbG5lxqB#windows" class="button secondary" data-icon="windows">Windows</a><a href="/pages/XFZRr9F9hSOSIbG5lxqB#macos" class="button secondary" data-icon="apple">MacOS</a><a href="/pages/XFZRr9F9hSOSIbG5lxqB#linux-wsl" class="button secondary" data-icon="linux">Linux & WSL</a><a href="/pages/XFZRr9F9hSOSIbG5lxqB#docker" class="button secondary" data-icon="docker">Docker</a><a href="/pages/XFZRr9F9hSOSIbG5lxqB#developer-installation-advanced" class="button secondary" data-icon="screwdriver-wrench">Developer Install</a>

-* **Mac:** Like CPU - [Chat](/docs/new/studio/chat.md#using-unsloth-studio-chat) + [Data Recipes](/docs/new/studio/data-recipe.md) works for now. **MLX** training coming very soon.
+* **Mac:** Like CPU - [Chat](/docs/new/studio/chat.md#using-unsloth-studio-chat) + [Data Recipes](/docs/new/studio/data-recipe.md) works for now. **MLX** training now works!

 * **CPU: Unsloth still works without a GPU**, but for Chat + Data Recipes.